 However, how we view our relationship with land and sea could be make-or-break for our civilisation and also help determine the fate of every other creature on Earth.
 The world is suffering massive ecosystem degradation, unprecedented wildlife decline and extinctions—all of this in the face of possible runaway climate change.

-If adopted in 2020, this new framework will act as the world’s roadmap for wildlife and habitat conservation, as well as updating countries’ goals for conservation and sustainable use of living resources.
+If adopted, this new framework will act as the world’s roadmap for wildlife and habitat conservation, as well as updating countries’ goals for conservation and sustainable use of living resources.
 The new framework should also better align with the global Sustainable Development Goals, driving home the critical role of nature in human health and well-being.

 Right now, the current protected areas targets for biodiversity conservation are 17 percent for land and 10 percent for oceans, and the world is getting pretty close to meeting the terrestrial target.
 So, what would 30 percent look like?
 Firstly, let’s be clear: any protection goal isn’t an excuse to over-exploit and trash anywhere that lies outside of ‘protected areas.’
 We’ve already encroached on nature too much, and need to roll back the impacts from production and consumption where we can.

 There is no science that defines a universal threshold for the proportion of the planet that needs to be protected—no magical threshold, in other words, at which the Earth enters a safe zone.
 More protection is definitely better—on that we can all agree.
 And along with that, thoughtful, science-based, equitable, and participatory management must be our guiding light and principle.
 We need to protect the best and improve the rest.

 To make the most of a ‘30 by 30’ goal, here are our eight key takeaways: